 Heading into Pro Bowl weekend, the Niners or slight underdogs by between 1.0 and 1.5.
 This is despite their 13-3 record, status as the top seed in the NFC and their last two impressive wins over the Packers and Vikings.
 Those wins were in stark contrast to the Chiefs’ victories, which were both comebacks wins after disastrous starts.

-With these two teams so evenly matched, let’s take a look at some matchups which bettors should be focused on.
+With these two teams so evenly matched for Super Bowl LIV, let’s take a look at some matchups which bettors should be focused on.

 Chiefs Weak Run Defense vs Raheem Mostert